MD Helicopters MH-6 Little Bird: Iran-Iraq War

 On 24 July 1987, a Kuwaiti oil tanker, reflagged as Bridgeton and escorted by U.S. Navy warships, struck a mine in the Persian Gulf.
 It became apparent that more than escort ships would be required to guard merchant ships.
 The U.S. military deployed the MH-6 and AH-6 aircraft from the 160th Special Operations Aviation Regiment (SOAR) to provide surveillance and patrols in cooperation with other U.S. special operations units in Operation Prime Chance.

 Two MH-6 and four AH-6 aircraft were initially deployed and designated as Detachment 160 Aviation Group (DET 160 AVGP).
 The MH-6 aircraft carried Forward Looking Infra-Red (FLIR) and a videotape system which gave them excellent ability to detect and identify targets, then direct the armed AH-6s.
 The AH-6 helicopters were armed with 7.62 miniguns and 2.75-inch rockets.
 Initially, the aircraft patrolled in teams (call sign "SEABAT") that waited for U.S. Navy SH-2s to direct them to the targets.
 Later, to preserve the aircraft and crews from fatigue and wear, the SEABAT teams remained on the ship's deck until a contact was identified.

 At 10 pm on 21 September 1987, the captain of launched a SEABAT team (a MH-6 and two AH-6s) to check out reports of Iranian minelaying.
 The team found Iran Ajr, an amphibious landing ship equipped with minelaying racks.
-The MH-6 confirmed that Iran Ajr was laying mines, the AH-6s opened fire, causing the crew to abandon ship.
-The vessel was subsequently boarded and captured.
+The MH-6 confirmed that Iran Ajr was laying mines, the AH-6s opened fire, leading to the crew abandoning the vessel, after which it was boarded and captured.